Advanced Technology Development Center (ATDC)

 The Advanced Technology Development Center (ATDC)

-ATDC is headquartered in Technology Square and also has space wet lab space in the Ford Environmental Science and Technology (Ford ES&T) Building.
-The incubator also has facilities across the state via its ATDC@ program in Alpharetta, Athens, Augusta, Forsyth County, Peachtree Corners, and Savannah.
+ATDC is headquartered in Technology Square and has space wet lab space in the Ford Environmental Science and Technology (Ford ES&T) Building.
+The incubator also has staff across the state via its ATDC@ program in Albany, Athens, Augusta, Columbus, Macon, Peachtree Corners, and Savannah.
 ATDC staff also support programming in Alpharetta, Braselton, and Sandy Springs.
-At these locations, early-stage companies benefit from a strong entrepreneurial working environment, access to professional business consulting, contact with university research faculty, and modern office and laboratory facilities.
+At these locations, early-stage companies benefit from a strong entrepreneurial working environment, access to professional business consulting, contact with Institute research faculty, and modern office and laboratory facilities.
 Through its ATDC Connect offering, the incubator also provides companies with access to facilities, personnel, and University System of Georgia students, fosters relationships with investors, and large corporate enterprises.